sabinehernandes/cat-photo-app/README.md

 # cat-photo-app
-HTML project of a cat photo app.
+Project of a cat photo app using basic concepts of HTML

 Project from freeCodeCamp